 Once it has received your charge, the EEOC will:

 - Collect as many facts as possible from you, your employer, and any witnesses you have named

 If the EEOC finds enough evidence to support your complaint, it will either launch a lawsuit against your employer or give you written permission to do so yourself.

-Filing your charge of discrimination can be complicated, but DoNotPay makes it a fast and simple process!
+Filing your charge of discrimination can be complicated, but DoNotPay makes it a !

 Filing Your Complaint Through DoNotPay

 You can lodge your charge of discrimination in a few clicks with DoNotPay—here’s what to do: